KOG Celebrates International World Peace Day!

 Pinwheels for Peace is an art installation project started in 2005 by two Art teachers, Ann Ayers and Ellen McMillan, of Coconut Creek, Florida, as a way for students to express their feelings about what’s going on in the world and in their lives.
 In the first year, groups in over 1,325 locations throughout the world were spinning pinwheels on September 21st – there were approximately 500,000 pinwheels spinning throughout the world.
 Last year (year 11), 2016, over 4.5 million pinwheels were spinning in over 3,500 locations, including the United States, Europe, Asia, Australia, Canada, the Middle East, Africa and South America.
 Locally, the Northshore Education Consortium participated in the Pinwheels for Peace project this year for the ninth year.

 This project is non-political – peace doesn’t necessarily have to be associated with the conflict of war, it can be related to violence/intolerance in our daily lives, to peace of mind.
-To each of us, peace can take on a different meaning, but, in the end, it all comes down to a simple definition: “a state of calm and serenity, with no anxiety, the absence of violence, freedom from conflict or disagreement among people or groups of people.”
+To each of us, peace can take on a different meaning, but, in the end, it all comes down to a simple definition: a state of calm and serenity, with no anxiety, that we can reach with the right thoughts and meditation, using the subconscious mind power that is all of us.

 The Northshore Education Consortium created pinwheels, pinwheels of all shapes and sizes – as part of the creation process, the students wrote their thoughts about “war and peace / tolerance/ living in harmony with others” on one side.
 On the other side, they will draw, paint, collage, etc. to visually express their feelings.
 The students assembled these pinwheels and on International Day of Peace they “planted” their pinwheels at 112 Sohier Road as a public statement and art exhibit/installation.